 Cool Stays That Are Leading The Change Towards Responsible Travel In India

-If you would like to plan a responsibly trip to India and have a lot local experiences tailored just for you.
-Get in touch with us now so that we can help you plan your personalized responsible trip to India
+If you would like to plan a responsible trip to India.
+And, to have a lot of local experiences tailored just for you.
+Get in touch with us now so that we can help you plan your personalized responsible trip to India.

-ChhotaramPrajapat’s Homestay, Jodhpur: This homestay in the village of Salawas, on the fringes of Jodhpur city, embraces the traditional Rajasthani way of life in all aspects.
-You stay in huts made following age-old practices, which trap the heat in the winters, and stay cool through the harsh summer months.
-Meals consist of Rajasthani delicacies, prepared using ingredients commonly found and consumed in the region.
-There’s an emphasis in all their excursions on being sensitive and aware – the owners offer safaris and treks to the areas surrounding the homestays, but ensure that there are no negative impacts on the environment or the communities that are visited.
+The meals consist of Rajasthani delicacies, using ingredients commonly found and consumed in the region for its preparation.
+There’s an emphasis in all their excursions on being sensitive and aware.
+The owners offer safaris and treks to the areas surrounding the homestays.
+Ensuring that there are no negative impacts on the environment or the communities that are visited.

 Chandelao Garh, Jodhpur

-Did you like our list?
-Does this make you want to stay at these properties?
-Get in touch with us now to plan your responsible trip to India
+We hope you enjoyed reading our blog on responsible travel in India and if you like our list?
+Or if it makes you want to stay at these properties, Get in touch with us now to plan your responsible trip to India.

 helping you travel your way

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.